psc-code/psc/doc/source/mrc_domain/block_factory.rst

   * MB_Z

-  * MB_XR : X direction but reveresed
+  * MB_XR : X direction but reversed

-  * MB_YR : Y direction but reveresed
+  * MB_YR : Y direction but reversed

-  * MB_ZR : Z direction but reveresed
+  * MB_ZR : Z direction but reversed

 Additionally each face should specify a boundary type `.btype`.
 Options are: